Class 12 Chemistry NCERT Solutions for The p Block Elements

 (b) Cl2 + NaI → 2NaCl + I2

 Q33.
-State the reaction that gives xenon fluorides XeF2, XeF4 and XeF6.
+How are xenon fluorides XeF2, XeF4 and XeF6 obtained?

 Ans: XeF2, XeF4 and XeF6are obtained through direction reactions between Xe and F2.
 The product depends upon the conditions of the reaction :